Plumbline Faith

 GRACE AND WRATH — May 15, 2016

-Simple Love — May 10, 2016
+GOING — May 10, 2016

 Instead, my life has been about simply going – without pretense or fanfare – wherever Jesus sends me.

-Often it was to distinct, disreputable subcultures near my home, to break bonds of darkness through the raw, unmitigated gospel of repentance and Christ’s Kingdom rule.
+Often it was to the fringes of polite society in my own county to help break bonds of darkness through the raw, unmitigated gospel of repentance and Christ’s Kingdom rule.

-So I went to places others feared to go, at the fringes of polite society …
+So I went to places others feared to go …

 Where those who are lost and know it live broken lives.